The NFC Agent serves both roles from a single server on one port:

 _nfc-device._tcplocal.Devices can discover the agent on the local network without knowing the IP address.

-The Client Server provides NFC data to client applications.
+The agent provides NFC data to client applications on the same port as devices

 Connect via WebSocket: